-Fonts in Safari and Google Chrome display incorrectly when Suitcase Fusion is running.
+Fonts in Safari, Google Chrome or Mac Mail display incorrectly when Suitcase Fusion is running.

-Some Suitcase Fusion users have reported text rendering problems on certain websites while using Apple's Safari and Google's Chrome web browsers.
+Some Suitcase Fusion users have reported text rendering problems on certain websites while using Apple's Safari and Google's Chrome web browsers (and sometimes the Mac Mail application).
 If you're seeing font substitution, garbled fonts, incorrectly bold fonts, or hieroglyphics, then your web browser is confused and is displaying a font that is either currently active or was used recently, instead of the system font that the web page requested.
 There are several ways to address this issue:

 Please use this guide to minimize your macOS system fonts.